miletalvova/template-task/README.md

 ## _5. Configuring Jest for testing_

-Run the following command to install jest dependencies
+- Run the following command to install jest dependencies:
 ```
 npm install --save-dev jest
 ```
-Add a script in package.json to run our tests:
+- Add a script in package.json to run our tests:
 ```
 "test": "jest"
 ```

-Create a file called math.js and add the following code, which is a basic function that adds two values:
+- Create a file called math.js and add the following code, which is a basic function that adds two values:
 ```
 /* eslint-disable import/prefer-default-export */
 function addNumbers(a, b) {